ewunet/treasurytakehome-rgb/README.md

-**What this is:** a simple tool that looks at a picture of an alcohol label and checks it against what was typed on the application (brand name, alcohol %, warning text, etc.), the same way a reviewer does by eye today — but faster, and without the boring "does this number match that number" part.
+**What this is:** a simple tool that looks at a picture of an alcohol label and checks it against what was typed on the application (brand name, alcohol %, warning text, etc.), the same way a reviewer does by eye today, but faster

 You don't need to know how to code to run this.
 Just follow the steps below in order.